 - The device must be a macOS, iOS, or iPadOS device.

-To begin, head over to the MDM Profiles section of the Catalog and create a new profile.
-You will want to select "Login Window".
+To begin, go to your Catalog Profiles section and create a new profile of type "Login Window".

 In this example, we will leverage the serial number and the device name facts, but as mentioned, you can manually display any text you would like to display.
 Here is a screenshot of how our example will look: